bkatiemills/blog/_posts/2016-03-01-writing-data.markdown

 }
 ```

-Note that JSON arrays can contain mixed data types.
-But where this actually gets useful, is when we note that JSON objects can contain *other JSON objects* as values:
+Note that JSON arrays can contain mixed data types, like a list in R. But where this actually gets useful, is when we note that JSON objects can contain *other JSON objects* as values:

 ```
 {